marquesarthur/cronicas-rpg/class_rogue_whisper.md

 ## Knife Barrage

-By **17th leve**l, when you use the Attack action and make a ranged attack with a one handed weapon, make one additional attack.
+<i class="ra ra-kunai"></i> By **17th leve**l, when you use the Attack action and make a ranged attack with a one handed weapon, make one additional attack.
 You automatically draw a throwing weapon for this extra attack.